Prof John Rees appointed BGS Chief Scientist for Multi-Hazards and Resilience09/01/2020 By BGS Press

 “By driving cutting-edge science and the harmonisation of different strands of hazard and risk research, BGS will be seen as a key provider of sound, relevant information for business and policy-makers worldwide.”

-Professor Rees has an impressive background in science and leadership.
+Prof Rees has an impressive background in science and leadership.
 His knowledge and experience has shaped world-class research and innovation on critically important topics including urban, coastal and marine hazards, climate impacts and disaster risk reduction, both globally and in the UK.

 This has been instrumental in shaping the BGS’ corporate policy, helping to carve its strategic direction on climate change and environmental risks.